Daffapradanat/Daffapradanat/README.md

 <summary>🌟 About Me</summary>
 <br>

-- 🌱 Currently deep diving into Fullstack Web Development
+- 🌱 Diving deep into Fullstack Web Development with PHP and Laravel
-- 🎯 Aiming to create immersive gaming experiences
+- 🎯 Crafting immersive gaming experiences with Unity and C#
-- 💡 Always excited to learn new technologies
+- 💡 Always excited to learn new technologies and frameworks
-- 🌈 Turning caffeine into code since [your start year]
+- 🌈 Turning caffeine into code, one line at a time
 </details>

 <details>